Jörundur Garðar Hilmarsson

-Jörundur also established the international scholarly journal Tocharian and Indo-European Studies (TIES) in 1987 and continued to head its editorial staff from Reykjavík until his premature death in 1992 at the age of 46.
+Jörundur Garðar Hilmarsson (15 March 1946 – 13 August 1992) was an Icelandic linguist, scholar, and grammarian specializing in comparative grammar of Indo-European languages.
+In 1987, he established the international scholarly journal Tocharian and Indo-European Studies (TIES) and continued to head its editorial staff from Reykjavík until his death from cancer in 1992 at the age of 46.
+He placed great importance on the study of the Tocharian languages, authoring a detailed etymological dictionary for the language.

+Jörundur finished his doctorate at Leiden University in 1986 with a thesis entitled Studies in Tocharian Phonology, Morphology and Etymology with Special Emphasis on the o-Vocalism.
 Upon his death, Tocharian and Indo-European Studies moved from Reykjavík to Copenhagen, with the Danish professor of Indo-European languages Jens Elmegård Rasmussen as the new executive editor.
-Upon Jörundur's death, the journal published most of his work in 1996 under the title: "Materials for a Tocharian Historical and Etymological Dictionary".
+Upon Jörundur's death, the journal published most of his work in 1996 under the title: Materials for a Tocharian Historical and Etymological Dictionary.